John Addenbrooke (philanthropist)

 Addenbrooke studied at Catharine Hall, now St Catharine's College, a part of the University of Cambridge.
 He was later a fellow and bursar there, and bequeathed a collection of rare medical books to the college library.

+Life

+John Addenbrooke was born in 1680 in Staffordshire, England, enrolling in Catharine Hall on December 13, 1697.

+In 1711, he left Cambridge to practice medicine near London.